 Twitter - Founded in 2006 - An online news and social networking service.

-Whether you use these applications or not, they are the beginning of the interconnected world.
-I would hazard a guess that everyone has googled ‘How do I …’!.
+Whether you use these applications or not, these companies and their foundation were the beginning of the interconnected world.
+I would hazard a guess that everyone has googled ‘How do I …’?.

 Industry 4.0 will empower the employee to be at the hub of progress.
-Not just the CEO monitoring the results and making long-term plans, but also for the worker on the shop floor.
+Not only for the CEO monitoring the results and making long-term plans, but also for the worker on the shop floor.

-Below are a few different use cases depicting Industry 4.0 applications within diverse manufacturing and fabrication environments:
+Below are a few different Industry 4.0 examples within diverse manufacturing and fabrication environments:

-Your shop floor will be full of A players, each one will be connected by Industry 4.0.
+Your shop floor will be full of A players and each one will be connected by Industry 4.0.
 They will have access to the latest best practices in the form of pictures and video for each and every job they carry out.
 Every time they spot an opportunity, it can be communicated across the facility or the globe instantly.
-Instead of having a second pair of eye’s validating activities, your tools and equipment will instantly relay the feedback of problems or non-conformances.
+Through IoT, instead of having a second pair of eye’s validating activities, your tools and equipment will instantly relay any feedback of problems or non-conformances.
 Employees will know when something has gone wrong and will have the ability to fix it immediately.
 More importantly, your employees will know they have done a good job.

-Industry 4.0 will augment each and every human being with the knowledge and capability to do things right and to make improvements… The ability to rapidly share visual knowledge is the new key to success.
+Industry 4.0 and VKS software will augment each and every human being with the knowledge and capability to do things right and to make improvements.
+The ability to rapidly share visual knowledge is the new key to success.